-- (a) The NSC or the NC(V) with appropriate subject combinations and levels of achievement in the applicant's possession determines her/his admission status in respect of a specific qualification.16 - (b) All senior students not compliant with the progression rules, or senior students receiving early notification for possible academic exclusion, will be blocked for registration. - (c) No person shall be provisionally admitted to any qualification whatsoever on the basis of examination scripts that have yet to be marked or additional examinations that have yet to be written. - (d) The Registrar allows a person to participate in the registration process, provided that she/he has been accepted by the UFS to follow a specific academic programme and that she/he complies with the admission and/or readmission requirements, both in respect of that specific qualification and the module(s) and/or the prerequisite(s) of the module. - (e) An offer by the UFS is subject to fulfilment of the conditions determined by the UFS, and availability of space in the programme during the registration period.
-The UFS reserves the right to withdraw an offer should the processed academic results be erroneous or fraudulent.
-Should a student engage in conduct which the UFS, in its sole and unfettered discretion, deems undesirable, the UFS reserves the right to withdraw an offer. - (f) Approval by the Senate and Council is required for the amendment of admission rules.
+- (a) The NSC or the NC(V) without a bachelor's endorsement must be accompanied by a letter from the Universities South Africa (USAf) Matriculation Board, certifying that the requirements for a conditional or complete exemption have been met, as well as for appropriate subject combinations and levels of achievement in the applicant's possession, which determines her/his admission status in respect of a specific qualification. - (b) All senior students who do not comply with the progression rules or senior students who receive early notification for possible academic exclusion, will be blocked from registration. - (c) No person will be provisionally admitted to any qualification whatsoever on the basis of examination scripts that have yet to be marked or supplementary examinations that have yet to be written. - (d) The registrar allows a person to participate in the registration process, provided that she/he has received and accepted a final offer for study by the UFS to follow a specific academic programme and that she/he complies with the admission and/or readmission requirements, both in respect of that specific qualification and the module(s) and/or the prerequisite(s) of the module. - (e) An offer by the UFS is subject to fulfilment of the conditions determined by the UFS, and availability of space in the programme during the admission and registration period.
+The UFS reserves the right to withdraw an offer when a student does not respond within the stipulated time frame to accept the final offer and/or complete the registration process, or if the processed academic results are erroneous or fraudulent.
+Should a student engage in conduct that the UFS, in its sole and unfettered discretion, deems undesirable, the UFS reserves the right to withdraw an offer. - (f) The applicant bears the responsibility for accurately entering all academic data on their application for study.
+The UFS is not accountable if a student fails to receive a final or conditional offer for study due to inaccuracies in academic data or missing information.
+The UFS retains the right to refrain from processing both online and hard-copy incomplete applications received, or to initiate follow-up communication to obtain missing information. - (g) Approval by the Senate and Council is required for the amendment of admission rules.

-A12.1 Admission to a Bachelor's Degree and professionally-oriented Bachelor's Degree (NQF Exit Levels 7 and 8)
+A12.1 Admission to a bachelor's degree and professionally oriented bachelor's degree (NQF Exit Levels 7 and 8)

-- (a) To be admitted to a Bachelor's Degree or a professionally-oriented Bachelor's Degree, a person must at least: - (i) be in possession of an NSC with appropriate subject combinations and levels of achievement that has been certified with an applicable endorsement by Umalusi; or - (ii) be in possession of an NC(V)17 with appropriate subject combinations and levels of achievement; and - (iii) other than in extraordinary circumstances, take the NBT(s); and - (iv) attain the required minimum AP; and - (v) have an achievement level of no less than 4 (50%-59%) for the school-leaving examination in English Home Language or English First Additional Language, with the exception of programmes offered by faculties in which the language of instruction/tuition is a language other than English, in which case the Faculty Rule Book will provide the admission requirements; and
+- (a) To be admitted to a bachelor's degree or a professionally oriented bachelor's degree, a person must at least - (i) be in possession of an NSC with appropriate subject combinations and levels of achievement that has been certified with an applicable endorsement by Umalusi; or - (ii) be in possession of an NC(V)20 without a bachelor's endorsement, accompanied by a letter from the Universities South Africa (USAf) Matriculation Board, certifying that the requirements for a conditional or complete exemption have been met, as well as the requirements regarding appropriate subject combinations and levels of achievement; - (iii) write the NBT(s) if required by the selected programme; - (iv) attain the required minimum AP;